This list of our favorite things to do in May in Washington DC, updated for 2023, including free, nighttime, and family-friendly things to do.

-Here are a few more night time activities for the month of May.
 For more nighttime activities, visit our Things to do at Night in DC post.

-With the memorials lit at night, there is an extra level of beauty and at some of the veteran's memorials, an added sense of reverence.
+With the memorials lit at night, there is an extra level of beauty, and at some of the veteran's memorials, an added sense of reverence.

 You'll also often get the memorials to yourself as crowds are less.

 Washington, DC is super family-friendly!
 There are also so many activity options available, there is sure to be something to fit everyone's tastes.

 Here are a few more kid-friendly things to do in May.
 For more read about Visiting Washington DC with Kids.